-Canned have always been a staple food in my store cupboard, mainly because if everything else fails I can always make a quick pasta and marinara sauce.
+Canned tomatoes have always been a staple food in my store cupboard, mainly because if everything else fails I can always make a quick pasta and marinara sauce.
 They are also the base for many soups, casseroles and sauces, as well as my favorite paella.
 Use them drained or with the juices, adding different herbs and spices to come up with totally different flavors.

 So I was especially excited to read in a recent report presented at the American Dietetic Association's annual expo how beneficial canned tomatoes can be.